Mount Parker (Hong Kong)

-Mount Parker is the second-highest peak (532 m) on Hong Kong Island, after Victoria Peak (552 m).
+Mount Parker is the second-highest peak at 532 m on Hong Kong Island, after Victoria Peak at 552 m.
 It is the 40th-highest peak in the territory of Hong Kong.

 Name

 It is named after Admiral of the Fleet Sir William Parker, 1st Baronet, of Shenstone.

 Environment

 Ecology

 A rare native tree, the Hong Kong camellia (Camellia hongkongensis), can be found growing on Mount Parker, while another species, Crapnell's camellia (Camellia crapnelliana), was first discovered on the peak.

 Road restrictions

 Much of the mountain is in a protected country park area.
 The roads that go up this mountain are access-restricted.
 Motorcycles, cars, bicycles, electric scooters without a special permit are not allowed on these roads, and the people who are caught may incur a penalty.